How to help Afghan refugees and those trapped during the Taliban takeover

 The Lutheran Immigration and Refugee Service is looking for volunteers to assist Afghan refugees with airport pickups, housing and meals.
 While efforts are focused on the Washington, D.C., region, Washington state and Texas, individuals can sign up for its general standby list.
 The group is also accepting donations.

-Church World Service resettlement offices is providing housing, job training and social services to Afghan refugees in the United States.
+Church World Service resettlement offices are providing housing, job training and social services to Afghan refugees in the United States.
 The nonprofit organization is accepting donations, as well as offers of rental units and sponsorships for arriving families.
 Interested people are asked to email refugeewelcome@cwsglobal.org.

 The Lutheran Social Services of the National Capital Area is looking for volunteers to assist Afghan refugees in Washington.
 According to its website, the organization has aided 68 families and 294 individuals — it is anticipating another 150 people.

-In Virginia, two locations are seeking Pashto and Dari interpreters to assist Afghan refugees: Dulles International Airport and NOVA Community College in Annandale.
+In Virginia, two locations are seeking Pashto and Dari interpreters to assist Afghan refugees: Dulles International Airport and Northern Virginia Community College in Annandale.
 Interested people are asked to email hdmrc@fairfaxcounty.gov with subject line “Afghan Interpreters.”

 The International Rescue Committee’s Phoenix office is looking for volunteers to set up apartments for refugees.
 The organization’s Denver and Missoula, Mont., offices are seeking people to mentor families by assisting with appointments and helping them acclimate to the United States.